CloudCannon/Academy/_posts/2017-02-07-introduction-to-blogging.md

 ~~~
 {% endraw %}

 Next we'll output the blog posts in an unordered list, each post will have a link and title.
 Jekyll gives us access to an array of all the posts at `site.posts`.
-A post object has special properties. `url` is the URL for the generated post page, `date` is (by default) the date specified in the file name and `title` is (by default) the title specified in the file name.
+A post object has special properties. `url` is the URL for the generated post page, `date` is (by default) the date specified in the file name and `title` is (by default) the title specified in the file name:

 {% raw %}
 ~~~html